-have sprouted up worldwide with uncertainty about the optimal dose to treat CRPS.
+The safety and efficacy of ketamine to treat complex regional pain syndrome (CRPS) have been demonstrated in controlled studies a decade ago (1, 2).
+"Ketamine Clinics" have sprouted up worldwide with uncertainty about the optimal dose to treat CRPS (3).
 Human studies designed to seek the optimal dose and duration of ketamine for treating CRPS may be subject to Investigational New Drug (IND) application requirements, which can be cumbersome for individual investigators.
-Previous studies attempting to establish a standardized protocol have been limited by sample size and a method to objectively quantify the efficacy of ketamine during treatment.
+Previous studies attempting to establish a standardized protocol have been limited by sample size and a method to objectively quantify the efficacy of ketamine during treatment (4).

-The primary goal of this study was to determine if it was possible to observe a plateau response in relieving pain due to CRPS over 4 days of treatment.
+The primary goal of this study was to determine if it was possible to observe a plateau response in relieving pain due to CRPS over four days of treatment.
 Such a determination is critical in preventing the overtreatment of patients with ketamine, which would have significant economic and safety consequences.
-For example, ketamine can cause adverse hallucinations when used in procedures requiring sedation in 10% to 20% of adults.
+For example, ketamine can cause adverse hallucinations when used in procedures requiring sedation in 10 to 20% of adults (5).
 Medications for sedation, such as midazolam, can manage adverse hallucinations.
-However, these medications can lead to life-threatening respiratory depression and thereby limit the amount of ketamine that can be administered to the patient.
+However, these medications can lead to lifethreatening respiratory depression and thereby limit the amount of ketamine that can be administered to the patient.

 Unfortunately, a method does not exist to measure the intensity of pain from a quantitative standpoint.
 For more than a decade, we have found it useful to record quantitative sensory testing using an algometer to determine the magnitude of hyperalgesia on the surface of the body.
 Hyperalgesia is a condition in which a person with chronic pain develops an increased sensitivity to a painful stimulus.
-Approximately 5 million Americans experience hyperalgesia due to fibromyalgia.
-CRPS is a chronic pain disorder also characterized by tactile and deep pain hyperalgesia.
-In this study, we aimed to determine if utilizing pain thresholds to measure hyperalgesia could be used to monitor this component of chronic pain.
+Approximately 5 million Americans experience hyperalgesia due to fibromyalgia (6).
+CRPS is a chronic pain disorder also characterized by tactile and deep pain hyperalgesia (7,8).
+In this study, we aim to determine if utilizing pain thresholds to measure hyperalgesia could be used to monitor this component of chronic pain.
 A pain threshold is defined as the amount of stimulation required before the sensation of pain is experienced.